Scalloped Corn Recipe

 2. In a large bowl, combine milk, eggs, melted butter, maple syrup, onion powder, salt, and grated nutmeg.

-3. Stir in the cheese, corn, and cornflakes.
+3. Stir in the shredded cheddar cheese, corn, and cornflakes.

-4. Pour everything into a baking dish and bake for about 50 minutes.
+4. Pour the corn mixture into a baking dish and bake for about 50 minutes.

 image collage showing the steps for making scalloped corn